Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 12. **Style the Navigation Bar**
 Now you can style your Navigation bar for your project.

-  - [ ] Copy and paste the nav bar code from your `index.html` into an AI chat, include everything from <nav> to </nav>.
+  - [ x] Copy and paste the nav bar code from your `index.html` into an AI chat, include everything from <nav> to </nav>.
 Ask AI to use this HTML code as a reference when building the upcoming CSS requests.
-  - [ ] You now need CSS code to style the header and navigation bar, making the nav bar full width, a black background, and locate it at the top of the page.
+  - [x ] You now need CSS code to style the header and navigation bar, making the nav bar full width, a black background, and locate it at the top of the page.
-  - [ ] The text should all be white in color.
+  - [x ] The text should all be white in color.
-  - [ ] Please use Flexbox to handle the layout and ensure any text is centered within the navigation bar.
+  - [ x] Please use Flexbox to handle the layout and ensure any text is centered within the navigation bar.
 Make sure to use the navigation `HTML code` supplied previously for reference when building the CSS.
-  - [ ] Copy the CSS code provided by the AI and paste it next in the `styles.css` file.
+  - [x ] Copy the CSS code provided by the AI and paste it next in the `styles.css` file.

 **Explanation:**
 This step involves styling the navigation bar to make it full-width with a black background and centered white text, using Flexbox for layout.